Shop

 Forget about QR Codes.
 NFC Will Rule Your Event

 In a bold move, Google ditched QR and Barcodes in favour of NFC (Near Field Communication).
 What does that mean for the future of online/offline integration?
-How can event planners use NFC to maximize revenue and engagement?

 QR codes have been widely discussed in the event industry for the capability to perform online actions offline.
 Services such as Likify give a great deal of tangibility to otherwise lost in translation opportunities.
 As event professionals, we love that.